chesslogical/Zig-Encryption/README.md

 Zig is a modern low-level programming language that's well-suited for building efficient, safe, and portable encryption tools — especially when simplicity and performance matter.
 If you are too foolish to use Rust, zig is almost a good option :)

-I wish zig had more dev besides a couple ppl who are happy to get the yearly salary from the "nonprofit" and keep dev slow.
-Zig is neat - one take a couple lines of code and can do some powerful things.
-Rust is superior in the long term tho, zig is still in the stone ages and rust has millions of dollars and masive dev pumped into it so far.
+"Zig is really cool — with just a few lines of code, you can do some incredibly powerful things.
+That said, I wish it had a larger development team.
+Right now, the Zig Software Foundation (a nonprofit) funds a small core group of paid contributors, but resources are limited compared to Rust.
+Zig still feels like it's in earlier stages of maturity, while Rust has massive corporate backing, millions in funding, and a huge developer community pouring effort into it.
+In the long run, objective reality  gives Rust the profound edge."

 ---